asavoy/reprint/README.md

 - As long at the output works, the internals don't matter to the reader
 - Don't bother making stylesheets DRY

-**Try to be format independent**

-- To allow for expanding to other web-format sources in the future